 It can be really challenging to prove ROI of PR and comms efforts.
 The much maligned methodologies behind Ad Value Equivalency (AVE) didn’t help the cause.
-But newly available, accurate data enables comms teams to rethink how we assign a dollar value to earned media.
-We created Memo Readership Value (MRV) for a more accurate calculation of real value.
+We created Memo Readership Value (MRV) for a more accurate calculation of the real value of earned media.

 MRV calculates the cost it would take through advertising channels to drive the same amount of traffic to a piece of content as readers to a specific article.

 Ad Value Equivalency (AVE) vs Memo Readership Value (MRV)

 In the past, the PR industry relied on AVE to demonstrate ROI.
 AVE equates earned media coverage with the cost of buying similar media space through advertising.
 This worked relatively well in the print era where you measured ads in terms of space on a page.
 In the digital age, comparing media coverage to display ad prices creates a wildly inaccurate view of the value of an article.